top of page

 Whenever a practice is started, the client will provide their attorney with an advance amount of money, which then will be deposited into the bank as a trust account.
 It is where client funds are kept safe until it is time to withdraw, basically, it is an account holding money on behalf of a client for their case.
 Every attorney or law firm has a fiduciary obligation to keep its client funds separate from the law firm’s funds.

 Another way to properly describe the client’s trust account: “It is not an asset of the law firm - it is considered another current liability.”
 If all of the clients request a refund of their trust account balances, you will need to pay them off immediately.
-As a result, this trust account is another short-term liability for the company, that is why we need Trust Accounting to manage funds in this account.
+As a result, this trust account is another short-term liability for the company, that is why we need Client Trust Accounting to manage funds in this account.

 The Essential Role of Trust Accounting